MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 ### Repository structure

-The MIMI repository has 3 main folders to categorise all projects: `data_rich`, `data_constrained` and `universal_functions`
+The MIMI repository has 3 main folders to categorise all projects (`data_rich`, `data_constrained` and `universal_functions`).
 Any new project should be created within a sub-folder within one of these categories.

 ```
 MIMI/